Pope Damasus I: Jerome, the Vulgate and the Canon

 Pope Damasus appointed Jerome of Stridon as his confidential secretary.
-Invited to Rome originally to a synod of 382 convened to end the schism of Antioch, he made himself indispensable to the pope, and took a prominent place in his councils.
+Invited to Rome originally to a synod of 382 convened to end the schism of Antioch, he made himself indispensable to the pope and took a prominent place in his councils.
 Jerome spent three years (382–385) in Rome in close intercourse with Pope Damasus and the leading Christians.
 Writing in 409, Jerome remarked: "A great many years ago when I was helping Damasus, bishop of Rome with his ecclesiastical correspondence, and writing his answers to the questions referred to him by the councils of the east and west..."

-In order to put an end to the marked divergences in the western texts of that period, Damasus encouraged the highly respected scholar Jerome to revise the available Old Latin versions of the Bible into a more accurate Latin on the basis of the Greek New Testament and the Septuagint, resulting in the Vulgate.
+In order to put an end to the marked divergences in the western texts of that period, Damasus encouraged the highly respected scholar Jerome to revise the available Old Latin versions of the Bible into a more accurate Latin based on the Greek New Testament and the Septuagint, resulting in the Vulgate.
 According to Protestant biblical scholar, F.F.
 Bruce, the commissioning of the Vulgate was a key moment in fixing the biblical canon in the West.
 Nonetheless, as the Catholic Encyclopedia states:

 In the Latin Church, all through the Middle Ages we find evidence of hesitation about the character of the deuterocanonicals.
 There is a current friendly to them, another one distinctly unfavourable to their authority and sacredness, while wavering between the two are a number of writers whose veneration for these books is tempered by some perplexity as to their exact standing, and among those we note St. Thomas Aquinas.
 Few are found to unequivocally acknowledge their canonicity.

 The prevailing attitude of Western medieval authors is substantially that of the Greek Fathers.
 The chief cause of this phenomenon in the West is to be sought in the influence, direct and indirect, of St. Jerome's depreciating Prologus.

-Significant scholarly doubts and disagreements about the nature of the Apocrypha continued for centuries and even into Trent, which provided the first infallible definition of the Catholic canon in 1546.
+Significant scholarly doubts and disagreements about the nature of the Apocrypha continued for centuries and even into the Council of Trent in the 16th century, which provided the first infallible definition of the Catholic canon in 1546.

 Jerome devoted a very brief notice to Damasus in his De Viris Illustribus, written after Damasus' death: "he had a fine talent for making verses and published many brief works in heroic metre.
 He died in the reign of the emperor Theodosius at the age of almost eighty".
 Damasus may be the author of the anonymous Carmen contra paganos (song against the pagans).